Welcome to Year Two!

 Please remember that children must wear a tie between October half-term and Easter as part of their full school uniform.
 In the colder months, please ensure that children have a coat for break and lunchtimes.
 The children will go out as much as possible at break and lunchtimes so will need waterproof jackets on a regular basis.

-In Year 2, PE is on a Monday and Friday.
+In Year 2, PE is on a Wednesday and a Friday.

 Children need their PE kit for both inside and outside sport.
 During colder months, please do include a fleece.
-PE kits should be kept in school all week and brought home at the end of each half-term.
-For details about our PE kit, please click here.
-During the pandemic, the children need to wear their PE kit to school on their PE days, and stay in it all day.
+On the children’s PE days, they come to school in their PE kit and stay in it all day.

 Year 2 children should continue to read at home regularly.
-We recommend at least fifteen minutes five times a week.
+We recommend at least fifteen minutes, five times a week.
 This is essential to developing reading skills and all learning.
-Please complete the Reading Record booklet, which will be seen by the class teacher each week.
-The children have the opportunity to change their reading book daily.
+Please complete the Reading Record book, which will be seen by the class teacher each week.

 Please click here for questions and ideas to make the most out of reading at home and together.